johnpancoast/home-cfg/README.md

   for now).

 * Honestly, this whole repo could use some clean up.
-It was originally forked from a co-worker, I made some minor adjustments, and over time those adjustments have gotten uglier than intended.
+It was originally forked from a [co-worker](https://github.com/k-k/dotfiles) from *many* years ago, I have since made some major, some minor adjustments, and over time those adjustments have gotten uglier than intended.